-By the time officials declare famine, people have already started to die from hunger.
-That tragedy is now gripping parts of South Sudan and threatens to snare two other African countries: Nigeria and Somalia.
-Across the Gulf of Aden on the southern tip of the Arabian Peninsula, a fourth country—Yemen—could soon suffer the same fate.
-If aid or services do not arrive immediately, malnutrition and death will increase exponentially in all four countries.
-The lives of millions of people are at risk, and the number of people currently facing severe food insecurity goes well beyond these four countries.
+A catastrophic humanitarian crisis is pushing nearly half of South Sudan’s population into extreme hunger—and in some areas people are struggling to survive in famine-like conditions.
+Parts of Somalia are also experiencing severe hunger.
+Across the Gulf of Aden on the southern tip of the Arabian Peninsula, a third country—Yemen—is also on the brink of famine.
+If aid or services do not arrive immediately, malnutrition and death will increase exponentially in all three countries.
+The lives of millions of people are at risk, and the number of people currently facing severe food insecurity goes well beyond these three countries.
 Ethiopia and Kenya are affected by the same drought as Somalia, and additional aid is needed there now to meet needs and to prevent the situation from deteriorating further.

 “My youngest son is sick.
 His body is weak.
 I went to the hospital and they told me he was suffering from malnutrition.
 He’s unstable and has to eat healthy food to recover.
 I’m afraid my little son will die and I would blame myself because I couldn’t buy enough food for him.
 I was even thinking of selling my kidney before I received some humanitarian aid.” -Yahya, a retired soldier in Yemen who is worried about how to feed his children.

 Updated March 2018

 Countries tip into famine and dangerous levels of hunger when people are unable to find, grow, or pay for food.
 Chronic poverty is part of the cause, coupled with weak governance and conflict—especially when the fighting displaces families, cutting them off from outside assistance, while destroying their markets and making it impossible for them to make a living or work their fields.